Omnichannel Grocery Requires Rethinking Demand Forecasting

-“Consumers are migrating to new selling channels as fast as digital players can make them, and it’s a challenge for traditional grocers to keep up and build out their capabilities quickly enough,” says Brian Baker, managing director in the products practice at Accenture, a Chicago-based technology services company.
+“Consumers are migrating to new selling channels as fast as digital players can make them, and it’s a challenge for traditional grocers to keep up and build out their capabilities quickly enough,” says Brian Baker, managing director in the products practice at Accenture, a global professional services company incorporated in Dublin.

 Times are changing, though.
 Some 34.1 percent of grocers said that they have a strategy they’re executing, and slightly more (36.6 percent) said that they’re just getting started.

 One of the most daunting parts of starting and executing an omnichannel strategy, however, is maintaining proper supply, no matter what the channel.
 Grocers previously had only their brick-and-mortar stores to take into account, but now many more channels must be considered.

 Where Demand Lies

 Johanna Småros, co-founder and CMO of RELEX Solutions, a Helsinki, Finland-based retail-planning company with U.S. headquarters in Atlanta, notes how demand forecasting in grocery, especially fresh food, is tricky due to the need to examine at a granular level — store-SKU-day — sometimes even within the day.